Zowakha10/Portfolio-/README.md

-This my first project that I completed
+This is my first project that I completed